CurveDocs/curve-resources/docs/lending/about.md

 Rewards APR is a combination of CRV emission rewards and any other incentives provided to suppliers. **Rewards accrue altogether and can be claimed at any time.**

-!!!warning "Rewards APR is *ONLY* given to Suppliers *STAKED* in the Rewards Gauge"
+!!!warning "Rewards APR is *ONLY* given to Suppliers *STAKED* in the Liquidity Gauge"
     You ***MUST*** stake your Supply Vault Shares in the Lending Market's Liquidity Gauge to receive Reward APR.
     **You will not get any Rewards APR if you** ***DO NOT*** **stake**.
 See [here](./supplying-assets.md#staking-assets)